baggerspion/therealpadams.github.io/_posts/2018-01-29-finding-strength.md

 title: Evaluating My Strengths
 categories: [Leadership]
 header:
-  src:
+  src: strength.jpg
-  desc:
+  desc: "Strength" by Brett Curtis (https://flic.kr/p/ajbUvY)
 ---
 It's very satisfying being a member of the leadership team inside Zalando Search.
 As a group, the other leads have been very welcoming to me over the last 6 months and we have grown to become a genuine team.
 Work in progress[^1], but a team nonetheless.
-Recently, the bossman figured we were overdue for a team offsite to help solidify our teama and to set out our plans for the coming year.
+Recently, the bossman figured we were overdue for a team offsite to help solidify our team and to set out our plans for the coming year.

 As part of this meeting we all conducted the Gallup Strengthsfinder 2.0[^2] exercise and presented our results to each other.
 Both for us